-I am Mike Whitfied and I’ve lost 105 lbs (no, not just from that workout – c’mon, seriously?), and I certainly work hard when it comes to my workouts.
-But Travis brought me, well, out of my comfort zone, and I had the best workout I’ve had in months.
+I am Mike Whitfield, and I’ve lost 105 lbs (no, not just from that workout – come on, seriously?), and I indeed work hard on my activities.
+But Travis brought me out of my comfort zone, and I had the best workout I’ve had in months.

 First, we went to the stairs at the convention center.
-As I looked up at the 1.3 billion stairs, I knew he was up to no good.
-He had a crazy idea of doing stair sprints and mixing pushups in there.
+Looking up at the 1.3 billion stairs, I knew he was up to no good.
+He had a crazy idea of making stair sprints and mixing pushups.

-Travis said, “We’ll go up one flight, do 10 pushups and then walk down.
+Travis said, “We’ll go up one flight, do ten pushups and then walk down.
 Then we’ll go up two flights, followed by 20 pushups….”

-Then Travis continued, “Then we’ll go up 3 flights and do 30 pushups, and finally we’ll go 4 flights followed by 40 pushups”.
+Then Travis continued, “Then we’ll go up three flights and do 30 pushups, and finally we’ll go four flights followed by 40 pushups”.

-I braced myself.
-I was going to perform a finisher for a full workout.
+And I braced myself.
+I was going to perform a finisher for a complete workout.
 This was going to challenge me physically and mentally.

-I kept up with the youngsters for at least 4 steps.
+I kept up with the youngsters for at least four steps.
 I know, right?
 Go me.
 But here’s the deal.
-I was certainly the last one to finish, but the truth is… I did finish.
+I was undoubtedly the last one to finish, but the truth is.
+I did finish.
 And that’s all that matters.

-As I struggled after each and every pushup, I would pause, look down at CJ and Travis, and then keep going.
+As I struggled after every pushup, I would pause, look down at CJ and Travis, and then keep going.
 I didn’t want to let them down.
-Finally, I pushed through my very last pushup in slow motion ….
-Forrrrrty.
+Finally, I pushed through my last pushup in slow motion, Forty.

-As we looked across the beautiful harbor, Travis wanted to continue the annihilation.
+Travis wanted to continue the annihilation as we looked across the beautiful harbor.
 We made our way to a local park.
-I did something I’d never done before… which was a squat and press with a big rock.
+I did something I’d never done before, which was a squat and press with a big rock.
 We also did ring pull-ups and sprints.

-Just when I thought I had nothing left, Travis made me dig deep and discover that I had an inner beast.
+Travis made me dig deep and discover that I had an inner beast when I thought I had nothing left.

 The truth is – we all have an inner beast.
-Sometimes, that beast is stress from work, bad relationships, lay-offs, and grief.
+Sometimes, that beast is stressed from work, bad relationships, lay-offs, and grief.
 Sure, we can release most of that through exercise.
-But what about at the end of the workout, just when you think you’ve spent yourself to your limits?
+But what about at the end of the workout, when you think you’ve spent yourself to your limits?

-That’s when it is really time to step out of your comfort zone and show the world, but most importantly, yourself, what you’ve got.
-Maybe you’ve been in unproductive meetings all day, talking about a project that needs to get done, but you can’t seem to get it done because you always have meetings about the project that needs to get done.
+That’s when it is time to step out of your comfort zone and show the world what you’ve got, but most importantly, yourself.
+Maybe you’ve been in unproductive meetings all day, talking about a project that needs to be done, but you can’t seem to get it done because you always have discussions about the project that needs to be done.